GnisterDev/JavaFX-Calendar/docs/release3/ai-tools.md

 # AI statement

-We have used generative AI tools to assist in answering code related questions.
-We tried not to copy code directly from the AI's answer, but rather to use the answer as a jumping off point/inspiration to save some time.
+We used generative AI tools to assist in answering code-related questions.
+Rather than copying code directly from the AI's responses, we used them as a starting point or source of inspiration to save time.

-We also found AI very useful when adding java documentation for the whole project, this is tedious task that been made alot simpler with AI.
-We have of course gone through all the documantation ourself, and made sure everything is how it should be.
+AI was also very helpful in adding Java documentation throughout the project.
+A typically tedious task that became much simpler with AI assistance.
+We carefully reviewed all the documentation ourselves to ensure everything is accurate and aligned with our standards.